Ipswich Corporation Tramways

 Motormen and conductors

 A fine studio portrait of an Ipswich Corporation Tramways conductor — photo undated, but very probably taken around the time electric services began (1903).
-His left-hand collar is plain, suggesting that employee numbers had not yet been issued.
+His left-hand collar is plain, suggesting that he had yet to be issued with an employee number.
 Author's Collection.

-The crew of Tramcar No 3 pictured at what may be Derby Road Station, with a service for Norwich Rd and Derby Rd — photo undated, but probably mid-to-late Edwardian.
+The crew of Tramcar No 3 pictured at what may be Derby Road Station, with a service for Norwich Road and Derby Road — photo undated, but probably mid-to-late Edwardian.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-A blow-up of the above photo showing the conductor and motorman.
+An enlargement of the above photograph showing the conductor and the motorman.

 ICT motorman (Employee No 2) — from a photographic postcard dated 4th July 1918.
 The subject was almost certainly discharged from the army after being wounded as he has a Silver War Badge on his right breast, as well as a medal ribbon on his left.
 The small round badge on his cap is probably a personal adornment, perhaps military in origin.
 The message on the back of the postcard reads “To George Knight with my very best and sincerest wishes and the best of luck.
 From your old and sincere Pal, Alex, Ipswich 4/7/18”.